Not every local podcaster wants to be a reporter, but all local podcasters are storytellers. Journalism can help you tell local stories better.

 When I met Butler Cain, he was running the newsroom at Alabama Public Radio.
-Today he is an associate professor at the University of North Alabama and is chair of the Department of Communications.
+Today he is a professor at the University of North Alabama and is chair of the Department of Communications.

 Listen and learn principles of journalism for your local podcast.

 “If it bleeds, it leads” is easy and formulaic.

 Find a better way: Cover things not covered by local media

 Don’t be a one-and-done reporter.
 Explore stories from multiple angles over multiple episodes.

 Find out how issues and policies affect people

 Audio requires good writing

 Journalism needs to get better at explanation and analysis